- Aztec Barcode Overview

 - Reading Aztec Barcodes

 The IDAutomation Aztec Barcode Font and Encoder is a collection of encoders and components that generate Aztec barcodes with fonts or graphics.
-Several difference Aztec barcode encoders are available in the package to support multiple operating systems including Windows, Mac and Linux.
+Several different Aztec barcode encoders are available in the package to support multiple operating systems including Windows, Mac, and Linux.

 >> PQA << AZTEC CODE: 3 layers (Compact) => 23x23 modules Data Field: 32 data & 19 checks in GF(256), 0 Erasures & 0 Errors X roughly = 0.020" [A] < Core Symbol: 0 errors [A] < Data Safety Margin = 113% [A] < Horizontal Print Growth = +11% of X [A] < Vertical Print Growth = +14% of X